 Local press outlets represent a compromised, crippled, and corrupted form of journalism.
 For whatever reason, many reporters avoid covering any potentially controversial subjects.
 The cause for his may be subtle or overt.
 Reporters may form friendly and cordial relationships with their subjects at city hall.
 As a result of that frequent contact and cordiality, they may feel obligated not to report stories that might raise questions about police conduct.
 Reporters don’t want to jeopardize their relationships with City Hall or limit their access to information.
 They want to stay on good terms with the people they rely on for tips and stories.

 Various city officials, including those in law enforcement, have easy access to and influence over the reporters covering local government issues.
 Sadly, that means reporters often kowtow to the powers that be, serving as a public relations outlet for the city government.
 Exceptions to this rule are fewer and fewer these days.
 Use of force incidents that have gone awry, resulting in injury, death or charges filed against NPD are not often covered by the local media.

 Norman Leaks rejects the idea that journalists should compromise their coverage due to personal or political pressures from their friends and acquaintances in government.
-True journalists must remain independent and resist pressures from their employers, their subjects, and their sources at city hall.
+Journalists must remain independent and resist pressures from their employers, their subjects, and their sources at city hall.
 If reporters can’t meet that basic requirement, then they are not journalists.
 Their business is public relations.

 We welcome Norman Leaks readers to join us on this endeavor by submitting content, tips, story ideas, or documented research.
-Together, the truth shall set us free.

 M. Casey Holcomb, editor – Norman Leaks